-- (1) Population dynamics of species and number of species; - (2) Size of the natural range of the species; - (3) Size and quality of the habitat that ensures the survival of the species populations; - (4) Sex and age structure of the species populations.
+- a.
+Population dynamics of species and number of species, including through regular monitoring; - b.
+Size of the natural range of the species, including a systematic mapping of each of the localities of the species within the territory of the site is necessary; - c.
+Size and quality of the habitat that ensures the survival of the species populations area, including, stability/instability, vulnerability, specific structures and features presence, quality of the feeding base, human pressure, existing and future threats; - d.
+Sex and age structure of the species populations.